fwestling/SimTreeLS/README.md

 # V-LiDAR: A system for generating virtual LiDAR data

+## Installation:

-To install, you need [Comma](https://github.com/acfr/comma) and [Snark](https://github.com/acfr/snark) (by ACFR).
-The `install.sh` script may successfully install these, but no promises.
+This library depends on  [Comma](https://github.com/acfr/comma) and [Snark](https://github.com/acfr/snark) (by ACFR).

 We include Arbaro for tree generation, presented [here](https://www2.cs.duke.edu/courses/cps124/spring08/assign/07_papers/p119-weber.pdf) and licensed under GNU General Public License version 2.0 (GPLv2).

-Currently this has only been tested on Ubuntu; it will install and run on WSL2 for Windows 10, but some features (namely visualisations) will fail.
+Included in the directory is an install.sh script which should install all dependencies correctly on a clean install of Ubuntu.
+As of September 2019, this works on Ubuntu 20.04 running as a Windows Subsystem for Linux (WSL) 2, but the ACFR libraries are quite old, so may be subject to breaking changes.

+If you are running WSL, make sure to set up X display forwarding or graphics won't work.

+## Usage:

+### generate-pointcloud:
-If everything worked correctly, `generate-pointcloud` is the main entry point function; it takes in some parameters and generates a point cloud by simulating a LiDAR trajectory.
+`generate-pointcloud` is the main entry point function; it takes in some parameters and generates a point cloud by simulating a LiDAR trajectory.

-## Parameters:

 `generate-pointcloud` is a script that requires some specific inputs...